 Format: Advanced Reader’s Copy

 Who should buy this book?
-Public libraries and elementary school libraries
+Public, elementary and middle school libraries

 Where would you shelve it?
 Fiction

-Should we (librarians/readers) put this at the top of our “to read” piles?
-No
+Should we (librarians) put this on the top of our “to read” piles? no

 Reviewer’s Name, Library (or school), City: Leigh Russell King, Lincoln Street School, Northborough, Massachusetts.

 Date of review: 4/15/2021